jandom/jandom/_posts/2025/2025-10-30-state-of-cofolding/post.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Excited to share Pearl from Genesis Molecular AI (yes, we&#39;ve updated our name!): the first co-folding model to clearly surpass AlphaFold 3 on protein-ligand structure prediction.<br><br>Unlike LLMs that train on vast public data, drug discovery AI faces fundamental data scarcity.
 Our… <a href="https://t.co/Jmc2FQ65mA">pic.twitter.com/Jmc2FQ65mA</a></p>&mdash; Genesis Molecular AI (@genesistxai) <a href="https://twitter.com/genesistxai/status/1983275689643229286?ref_src=twsrc%5Etfw">October 28, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 As an ex-competitor of theirs, this is certainly interesting to me, since we also focused on small molecules.
 We were [able to match AF3 but not meaningfully exceeded it](https://charmtx.com/dragon-a-top-performing-structure-prediction-model-for-small-molecule-discovery/).
-The Genesis crew significatly outperforms AF3 on small-molecule structure prediction.
+The Genesis crew significantly outperforms AF3 on small-molecule structure prediction.

 The code and model remains closed-source, even to academics/non-commercial users.
 The [technical report](https://genesis.ml/wp-content/uploads/2025/10/pearl_technical_report.pdf) which accompanied the release is sparse on the details but if you've worked in this field, the subtle nudges within are pretty clear: some mixture of architecture changes, and synthetic data generation.